 - Yale Science and Engineering Award

-The NMJAS paper competition is held in conjunction with regional and state science and engineering fairs.
-The paper competition was designed to aid and encourage young scientists in the written and oral communication of the results of their research.
-Participants have unique opportunities to learn a crucial part of scientific work: in communicating their work to others.
+The New Mexico Junior Academy of Science (NMJAS) paper competition is held in conjunction with regional and state science and engineering fairs.
+The paper competition is designed to aid and encourage young scientists in the written and oral communication of the results of their research.
+Participants have unique opportunities to learn a crucial part of scientific work by communicating their work to others.

 Who Can Participate?